What is ZKsync (ZK)?

 TLDR

-ZKsync is an Ethereum Layer 2 scaling network that uses advanced zero-knowledge (ZK) rollup technology to enable fast, low-cost transactions while inheriting Ethereum's security.
+ZKsync is an Ethereum Layer-2 scaling network that uses advanced zero-knowledge rollup (zk-rollup) technology to provide faster, cheaper transactions while maintaining the security of the Ethereum mainnet.

-1. Ethereum Scaling Solution – It processes transactions off-chain and submits cryptographic proofs to Ethereum, drastically reducing fees and congestion.
+1. Ethereum Scaling Solution – It processes transactions off-chain and submits cryptographic proofs to Ethereum, drastically reducing fees and increasing speed.

 Deep Dive